bnnyng/garden/content/literature-notes/2023-lyddon-affliction-i-ii.md

 >”It is the Trojan lad dispatched to Hades, though he does not wish to go, who comes to mind when Christ says to Peter: “Another shall gird thee and carry thee whither thou wouldst not.”
 This accent cannot be separated from the idea that inspired the Gospels, for the sense of human misery is a pre-condition of justice and love.” — [[Weil, Simone|Simone Weil]]

 - Lyddon comments that modernity’s “cult of progress” and “belief in the freedom of the individual to change his own life” leads to affliction.
-	- Such affliction is a direct consequence of our conditions, the neoliberal regime; echoes criticisms made by Han in [[the-burnout-society]]?
+	- Such affliction is a direct consequence of our conditions, the neoliberal regime; echoes criticisms made by Han in [[2010-han-the-burnout-society]]?
 	- Can we engineer a world without affliction?
 Or will safety always lead to an “aesthetic of despair”?
 Is there such a thing as compromise, or will there always be dehumanizing affliction (although in Weil’s cosmology, this is not a net issue, as affliction gives rise to transcendental grace)?

 ## Affliction II